310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/prologue.md

 <th>(I must’ve accidentally hit a nerve in Tomoya-kun… I must’ve mentioned something he doesn’t want to discuss.)</th>

-<th>(I have to apologize to him… We should be able to understand each others’ feelings if we talk it through.)</th>
+<th>(I have to apologize to him… We should be able to understand each other’s feelings if we talk it through.)</th>

 <th>(He’s my best friend, after all.)</th>